Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### `[ ]` Select Specials Tab

 - Switch the command bar to the Special Tab.
-Defaults to `E` if the new sidebar is enabled, otherwise to `<none>`.
+Defaults to `R` if the new sidebar is enabled, otherwise to `<none>`.

 ### `[ ]` Jump Camera West